tallence/push-notification-kafka-plugin/README.md

 * **kafka.notification.kafka_flush_time_in_ms**: Time in ms to wait while flushing internal queues on close.
 * **kafka.notification.kafka_destroy_time_in_ms**: Time in ms to wait for the Kafka producer instance to be destroyed.

+* **kafka.notification.settings.**: The prefix can be used to set the librdkafka specific configuration settings as described [here](https://docs.confluent.io/2.0.0/clients/librdkafka/CONFIGURATION_8md.html).
 ```
 plugin {
   push_notification_driver = kafka:topic=test